topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 #### Step 3.
 How to execute
-To operate the LED(PWM) connected to GPIO89 on the D3-G board, simply run the following code:
+To operate the LED (PWM) connected to GPIO89 on the TOPST D3-G board, run the following code:
 ```
 import time